JHolling/RepData_PeerAssessment1/PA1_template.md

 The mean for the data set without NAs and the data set with the NA's is also the same.

-The only difference noticed is the median for data set without the NAs went up a small amount compared to the data set with the NAs.
+The only difference noticed is the median sfor data set without the NAs went up a small amount compared to the data set with the NAs.
 This would we be from the NA's being replaced with the "average interval mean" and will raise the steps at the mean and raise the median a bit...towards the mean.